 Kids can only play inside the rectangle box and if it goes outside the game has to restart either by throw-in, corner kick, or goal kick

-The long sides of the rectangle are called the sidelines so if a player kicks the ball outside of it, a player from the other team will take a through in.
+The long sides of the rectangle are called the sidelines so if a player kicks the ball outside of it, a player from the other team will take a throw-in.

-The short sides of the field are called the goal lines and if a player from the other team kicks it outside of it, the goalkeeper will take a goal kick.
+The short sides of the field are called the goal lines; if a player from the other team kicks it outside of it, the goalkeeper will take a goal kick.

 If a player kicks the ball outside his or her own team’s goal line then the other team will take a corner kick.